br3ntor/circles/ROADMAP.md

   - [ ] **Starting Formations**: Create different starting patterns for guardians.
   - [ ] **Particle Size Animation**: Add particle behaviors for growing or shrinking in size over time or on events.
   - [ ] **Delayed Particle Movement**: For one or more particles in a static pattern to trigger off domino effect.
+- [ ] **Advanced Obstacles**: Introduce more complex obstacles between the player and the goal.
+- [ ] **Static Guardians**: Guardians that can have behaviors like bouncing particles off, sucking them in and spitting them out, or teleporting them.

 ## UI/UX Improvements